DVB: New Zealand

 In New Zealand, DVB broadcasting is marketed under the Freeview brand name.
 SD MPEG-2 DVB-S broadcasts via satellite began on 2 May 2007 and DVB-T (terrestrial) broadcasts began April 2008 broadcasting in HD H.264 video with HE-AAC audio.

 South America

 Colombia

 Since 2008, Colombia has adopted as a public policy the decision to migrate from the analog television implemented in 1954 to Digital Terrestrial Television (DVB-T2).
 This measure allows the viewers access to the open television (OTA) of public and private channels, with video quality in HD.
 As planned, analogue television broadcasts will end in 2021.

 DVB compliant products

 Companies that manufacture a product which is compliant to one or more DVB standards have the option of registering a declaration of conformity for that product.
 Wherever the DVB trademark is used in relation to a product – be it a broadcast, a service, an application or equipment – the product must be registered with the DVB project office.

-Related standards

-Other international standards for digital broadcasting and reception include ATSC, originally from the USA, and ISDB, originally from Japan.